-Table B6 shows the estimated OASDI income rates, cost rates, and actuarial balances, on the basis of alternative II-B with various assumptions about the annual real-interest rate.
-These assumptions are that the ultimate annual real-interest rate will be 1.0 percent, 1.5 percent (as assumed for alternative III), 2.0 percent (as assumed for alternative II-B), 2.5 percent (as assumed for alternative II).
+Table B6 shows the estimated OASDI income rates, cost rates, and actuarial balances, on the basis of alternative II-B with various assumptions about the annual real-interest rate for special public-debt obligations issuable to the trust funds.
+These assumptions are that the ultimate annual real-interest rate will be 1.0 percent, 1.5 percent (as assumed for alternative III), 2.0 percent (as assumed for alternative II-B), 2.5 percent (as assumed for alternative II-A), and 3.0 percent (as assumed for alternative I).
 In each case, the ultimate annual increase in the CPI is assumed to be 4.0 percent (as assumed for alternative II-B), resulting in ultimate annual yields of 5.0, 5.6, 6.1, 6.6, and 7.1 percent, respectively.